 Samuel Whittemore was born on July 27, 1696 in Charlestown, Mass., to Samuel Whittemore and Hannah Rix.
 He had some education, married twice, had a daughter and farmed land in Menotomy, then part of Cambridge, now Arlington.

-Whittemore was no spring chicken when fought the French in Canada.
+Whittemore was no spring chicken when he fought the French in Canada.
 He had reached his mid-40s when he enlisted as a private in Col. Jeremiah Moulton’s Third Massachusetts Regiment.
 Whittemore participated in the capture of the French fortress at Louisbourg in 1745.
 During the conflict, he captured an ornate sword from a French officer.
 The weapon would reappear in the American Revolution.

 The story then gets murky about Samuel Whittemore.
 According to some, he fought in the French and Indian War, again fighting the French in Canada.
 And in 1763, at the ripe old age of 67, he led troops against Chief Pontiac in the Great Lakes region.
 During hand-to-hand combat, the legend goes, Samuel Whittemore took a pair of dueling pistols from the opponent he bested.
 Or perhaps he took them off the body of a dead warrior.